scode/op-export/README.md

 ## Limitations

 * This tool has only been tested for basic login information (username/password).
-You should manually expect the output to determine it has the information you expect.
+You should manually inspect the output to determine it has the information you expect.
 For example, "document" items in 1password do not contain file contents inline in the item JSON returned through the command line